stealthBS/demo1-repo/network jamming.md

 ## Bluetooth DOS attack

 #### Step 1 : Bluetooth Enable (optional)
-Check whether the Bluetooth is enable or not.
-If not enable then enable it and proceed to next step.
-But if the Bluetooth icon not fount, or it's not enabling, then follow the below commands :
+Check whether the Bluetooth is enabled or not.
+If not enabled then enable it and proceed to **next step**.
+But if the Bluetooth icon not appearing, or it's not enabling, then follow the below commands :
 ```
 ~$ asdf
+~# asdf
 ```